raspberrypi/documentation/remote-access/samba.md

 mkdir shared
 chmod 0740 shared
 ```
-Now we need to tell Samba there is a `pi` user when accessing that folder.
-When asked, enter the password of the `pi` user - this can  be the default, but this is well known and should be changed for better security.
+Now we need to tell Samba that there is a `pi` user when accessing that folder.
+When asked, enter the password of the `pi` user - this can be the default password, but that is well known and should be changed for better security.

 ```bash
 sudo smbpasswd -a pi